Skip to main content

 Language -

-Palliative Care and Complex Chronic Patient
+Palliative Care and Chronic Complex Patients

-Palliative Care and Complex Chronic Patient
+Palliative Care and Chronic Complex Patients

 Especialista en rehabilitación atiende a un paciente en la Casa de Sofía del Hospital Sant Joan de Déu

-Why SJD Barcelona Children's Hospital?
+Why the SJD Barcelona Children's Hospital?

-We are innovators and experts
+We are pioneers and experts

 More information